 Barolo is a great Italian wine obtained exclusively from the Nebbiolo grapes.

 It is produced in 11 municipalities of Piedmont: Barolo, Castiglione Falletto, Serralunga d'Alba, La Morra, Monforte d'Alba, Roddi, Verduno, Cherasco, Diano d'Alba, Novello and Grinzane Cavour on a surface of about 2000 hectares.
 It began to produce in the mid-nineteenth century.
-It must be aged at least three years, one and a half in oak wood, and only after five can be called "Reserve."
+It must be aged minimum three years, of which at least one and a half in oak wood, and only after five years can be called "Reserve."

 The subsequent harvesting by hand is another means to obtain healthy ripe grapes which are immediately brought to the winery for maceration on the skins and fermentation in stainless steel temperature-controlled tanks.
 The wine is then removed, analyzed, transferred to large wooden casks, and racked to remove sediment.
 Only after a maturation period of four or five years in the cellar, does the wine acquire those characteristics that transform the clusters of grapes into precious Barolo.